-Our attorneys represent employers and employees in disputes before trial courts, administrative agencies, and arbitration hearings.
+Our labor attorneys represent employers in disputes before trial courts, administrative agencies, and arbitration hearings.
 We also advise clients on a variety of issues with the goal of avoiding problems or the need for litigation.
 Employment matters handled by our attorneys include wrongful discharge, employment contracts and non-compete agreements, drug and alcohol testing in the workplace, Veteran’s preferences, whistle-blower claims, discrimination claims, hiring and firing, allegations of harassment, disability and family leave issues, employee handbooks, defamation and privacy issues, and Fair Labor Standards Act compliance issues.

 Employment/ Labor Law Key Concepts

 We work with businesses of all sizes – from the small business owner who is directly responsible for every aspect of his or her business, to the company large enough to have an entire department devoted to human resources management.
 We emphasize preventive planning and proactive steps to help you maximize your employee potential and avoid legal entanglements.

 Failure to properly classify employees can result in complaints, audits, and retroactive liability for overtime, as well as penalties and attorney’s fees.
 We assist employers in identifying exempt and non-exempt employees for compliance with overtime obligations for non-exempt employees.

 Our clients frequently call upon our employment attorneys to give advice on day-to-day issues.
 Employment issues arise suddenly, and they often require immediate solutions.
 We know that often you cannot wait hours or days while a lawyer engages in expensive research.
 You need a sensible answer right now.
 Our clients find that often only a few minutes of preventive advice prior to disciplining or terminating an employee can save hours of misery and corrective action later.